frchp/stm32-l552-sandbox/README.md

 | STM32WL CM0  | `cortex-m0plus` | `Not used`    | `soft`      |

 ## Improvements
-- Use OS to handle real time application and separated in separate tasks.
+- OS : Use OS to handle real time application and separate tasks.
-- Better modularity for BSP drivers.
-For now, most hard coded.
+- BSP : Prevent double init of modules : via state or boolean.
-- BSP : handle errors in interrupts
+- BSP : handle errors in interrupts.
+- BSP : interrupts gives flags to application, no check done in interrupts, just the get, notify and clear of flags.
-- Low power mode once OS is integrated.
+- OS : Low power mode once OS is integrated.